10.32.06.02

 (8) “Electrooculography” means a test that measures the movements of the eye.

-(9) "General supervision" means supervision by a physician who is available to give immediately available direction, either in person, by telephone, or by electronic means.
+(10) “General supervision” means supervision by a licensed physician who is available to give immediately available direction, either in person, by telephone, or by electronic means.

 (a) Monitoring and recording physiologic data during sleep, including sleep-related respiratory disturbances, under the supervision of a licensed physician; and

-(b) Using the data collected under §B(15)(a) of this regulation for the purposes of assisting a licensed physician in the diagnosis and treatment of sleep and wake disorders.
+(b) Using the data collected under §B(17)(a) of this regulation for the purposes of assisting a licensed physician in the diagnosis and treatment of sleep and wake disorders.

 (a) Enrolled in an accredited educational program in order to qualify for a license as a polysomnographic technologist; and